ohadch/ohadch/README.md

 - Relational databases: Postgres and SQLServer, highly experieced with SQL
 - noSQL databases: Mongo and Firestore
 - Docker, Linux and Bash
+- Serverless development with Firebase
 - GCP as the go-to cloud provider
-- In depth knowledge and experience with Firebase

 💼 I worked before as a fullstack developer at DeepCoding for two years.